OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 ![](images/too-many-failed-login_10.png)

-4. After clicking the appropriate link, the line is cleared and a success feedback message is presented to the System Administrator, indicating that the address is unblocked
+4. After clicking the appropriate link, the line is cleared and a success feedback message is presented to the administrator, indicating that the address is unblocked

-Should the System Administrator not be able to solve the issue, by accessing the Management Consoles, please contact OutSystems’ Support.
+Should the administrator not be able to solve the issue, by accessing the Management Consoles, please contact OutSystems’ Support.